scipele/cpp/file_utilities/copy_new_files/readme.md

-##filename:    copy_new_files
+#filename - copy_new_files

-#Purpose:  copy over only files if they are new files determined as follows
+##Purpose - copy over only files if they are new files determined as follows

 ##Structure:
 ###Main Program - This File (copy_new_files.cpp):